HUG-Future/hug-future.github.io/_notes/Public/Lund University.md

 <div class="project-box">
          <h3 id="主要教授与研究方向"><a href="faculty链接" target="_blank">主要教授与研究方向</a></h3>
-<p><strong>Prof.1：</strong>Aleh Cherp: Prof. Cherp's research focuses on energy transitions and feasibility of climate mitigation pathways in the ENGAGE H2020 project and on non-technical feasibility of low-carbon electrification in Sweden and Northern Europe in MISTRA-Electric.
+<p><strong> Aleh Cherp：</strong>Prof. Cherp's research focuses on energy transitions and feasibility of climate mitigation pathways in the ENGAGE H2020 project and on non-technical feasibility of low-carbon electrification in Sweden and Northern Europe in MISTRA-Electric.
 Aleh Cherp has served as a coordinating lead author on Energy and Security in the Global Energy Assessment, as a panel chair for the European Research Council and as the Research Director and Academic Secretary of Central European University (Austria) where he also holds a professor post.</p>
-<p><strong>Prof.2：</strong>Marianne Ekdahl: Sustainable Production and Consumption.</p>
+<p><strong> Marianne Ekdahl：</strong>Sustainable Production and Consumption.</p>
  </div>

 <br>